 Uterus prolapse etc

-Depending on the condition of the patient, hysterectomy can be:
+Depending on the condition of the patient, a hysterectomy can be:

 Total Hysterectomy: This procedure is used to remove the entire uterus, including the cervix.